nikhilnagalla/Current_location-Astronauts-onboard-ISS/README.md

 This project is built to give people the direct coordinates of where the ISS is courrently on the planet.
-To accomplish this, I am using an API call method
+To accomplish this, I am using an API call method and using JSON file writing methods to update a file that I am printing.
+I also am using the Geocoder to give the current lat and long of the user.
+Eventually there will be a world map with the ISS plotted on it.